Help with paying mortgage and foreclosure assistance help in Texas.

 Dozens of non-profit agencies, housing counselors, and other organizations have partnered with the state of Texas as well as federal government programs to offer homeowners a list of comprehensive foreclosure assistance programs.
 Many of the services are provided at no cost to qualified borrowers.
 Learn more on Texas foreclosure prevention.

 Dallas and Tarrant County mortgage programs

 Several non-profit housing agencies as well as Fannie Mae provide free foreclosure and mortgage assistance programs to struggling homeowners in the greater Dallas County region.
 Any resident of the county (or region) will have the ability to meet face to face with a HUD certified counselor to explore all options and solution that you may have.
-Read more on the services.
+Read more on the Dallas Fannie Mae mortgage help and their services.

 Tarrant County has a population of almost two million.
 To help support the large number of homeowners in this area, national lender JP Morgan Chase has also opened a mortgage help center to focus on families and individuals that live in this part of Texas.
 A wide variety of foreclosure prevention, counseling and mortgage delinquency programs and solutions will be provided to homeowners in the area by JP Morgan Chase.
 Learn more on mortgage help from JPMorgan.